He-Lihui/He-Lihui/README.md

 - 👋 Hi, I’m @He-Lihui
 - 👀 I’m interested in Front-end development and new ideas
-- 🌱 I’m currently learning Vue and React
+- 🌱 I’m currently learning React
 - 💞️ Front-end engineer
 - 📫 How to reach me   ：   mistletoe997@163.com    Mr.He